 It’s good to remember that a BBQ is an open fire, so always be mindful of your surroundings.
 Keep a reasonable distance between the grill and your home for safety.
 Avoid setting up the grill directly outside the back door, especially if kids are running in and out of the house.
 Always place grills on a flat, clean surface away from any potentially flammable debris such as rubbish bins or mulch.
 The same goes for low-lying trees and hedges.
 Make sure there are no low-hanging branches in the vicinity of your BBQ.

-Part of the outdoor cooking experience is the smell of the fumes, but smoke is something you need to be very careful about, so plan accordingly.
-Smoke gets in your hair, clothes, lungs and eyes and as much as we might like to aroma of the char grill, it’s best to avoid inhaling it.
-Smoke from a BBQ contains carbon monoxide and other dangerous substances.
-They form when grease burns – be it on an open flame or the hot charcoals.
+Smoke is part of the outdoor BBQ experience but it also gets in your hair, clothes, lungs and eyes and, as much as we might like to aroma of the char grill, it’s best to avoid inhaling.
+Fumes contains carbon monoxide and other dangerous substances which form when grease burns – be it on an open flame or the hot charcoals.

 Smoke blows downwind so be considerate and place your BBQ accordingly.
-Consider your proximity to windows, doors, balconies and neighbours.
-Make sure that smoke isn’t being blown on the chef, your guests or any passers-by.
+Consider your proximity to windows, doors, balconies and neighbours and make sure that smoke isn’t being blown on the chef, your guests or any passers-by.

 Barbeques are mostly associated with the summer months when the sun is shining, and the weather is warmer.
 However, no one wants to stand beside a flaming hot grill when it’s already thirty degrees outside, so consider placing your BBQ in the shade.